 Credit card balance transfers are another common way to consolidate debt.
 Basically, you transfer the debt to a single credit card with a lower interest rate.
 These balance transfers can be accompanied by a transfer fee of three to five percent.
 Also even though you may be offered a very low introductory interest rate, but those don't last forever.

-Another method of consolidating debt is to take out a personal loan.
+Another method of consolidating debt is to take out a personal loan online for good credit.
 Certain types of personal installment loans offer fixed monthly payments and a payment schedule.
 If you take out a loan from a lender who offers a lower interest rate than your existing credit card debts or loans, you may save yourself money over the life of the loan.

-Taking out a personal loan for the purpose of debt consolidation has several advantages:
+Taking out a personal loan online for the purpose of debt consolidation has several advantages:

 There are also some disadvantages to using a personal loan for to debt consolidation: